joomla/accessibility/docs/custom-elements/Widget-Tooltip.md

 ## Usability
 ### When to use

 * Tooltips can be attached to any element.
-When you hover the element with your mouse, the title attribute is displayed in a little box next to the element, just like a native tooltip.
+When you hover the element with your mouse, the title attribute is displayed in a little box, next to the element, just like a native tooltip.
 * Tooltips are also useful for form elements, to show some additional information in the context of each field.

 ### Use in Joomla